mofi-wrong

 If your system is dull, dull, deadly dull, the way many of our older systems tended to be, this record has the hyped-up sound to bring it to life in a hurry.

 There are scores of commentaries on the site about the huge improvements in audio available to the discerning (and well-healed) audiophile.
-It’s the reason Hot Stampers can and do sound dramatically better than their Heavy Vinyl or Audiophile counterparts: because your stereo is good enough to show you the difference.
+It’s the reason Hot Stampers can and do sound dramatically better than their Heavy Vinyl or audiophile counterparts: because your stereo is good enough to show you the difference.

 (more…)

-Steely Dan / Aja – One of the Great Audio Disasters, Courtesy of Mobile Fidelity
+One of the Great Audio Disasters, Courtesy of Mobile Fidelity

 More of the Music of Steely Dan

 We recently amended this listing.
-Scroll down to see in what we have to say about it in 2023.
+Scroll down to see what we have to say about it in 2023.

 More MoFi bashing, but boy does this MoFi deserve it.
-In our estimation, it is tied with the Cisco 180g pressing (2007) for The Worst Version Ever.
+In our estimation, it is tied with the Cisco 180g pressing (2007) for the worst version ever.

 At the time I thought the album sounded pretty good on my plain old ABC original.

-Then I got a copy of the Mobile Fidelity pressing and I thought it sounded even better.
 Side two of the MoFi had bass that was only hinted at on my domestic copy.
 Wow!
 Listen to all that bass!

 The song Home At Last has at least an extra three or four DBs added around 50 cycles.
 It’s ridiculous.